-If land is ‘farm land’, it is non-urban land.
-The definition of ‘farm land’ is discussed here.
+If land is farm land, it is non-urban land.
+The definition of farm land is discussed in Farm land.

-Careful analysis is required to determine if land is ‘non-urban’ when the land is located on the outskirts of a town or industrial area where land transitions from urban to non-urban.
-Any assessment as to whether land is ‘non-urban’ will depend on the nature of the property at the time (or intended time) of the transaction.
+Assessments to determine if land is non-urban when the land is located on the outskirts of a town or industrial area where land transitions from urban to non-urban will depend on the nature and use of the property at the time (or intended time) of the transaction.

-Considerations likely to point to land being non-urban include:
+Factors we consider point to land being non-urban include the following:

-When assessing these areas it is often useful to consider what the land, and neighbouring land, is used for.
+When assessing these areas, we consider what the land, and neighbouring land, is used for.
 For instance, if the land is used to graze animals or for horticultural purposes, or where there are large green spaces around the property, it is likely to be non-urban.

-It may also be useful to take account of the type of roading to or near the property (including speed limits) and services (such as whether it is a rural delivery address).
+We take account of the type of roading to or near the property, including speed limits, and services – such as whether it is a rural delivery address).

-“Urban” is defined in the Shorter Oxford Dictionary as “of, pertaining to, or constituting a city or town; occurring in or characteristic of a city or town”.
-Black’s Law Dictionary defines "urban” as “Of or relating to a city or town; not rural”.
+‘Urban’ is defined as “of, pertaining to, or constituting a city or town; occurring in or characteristic of a city or town”.
+A similar definition is “of or relating to a city or town; not rural”.